openeuropa/code-review/CONVENTIONS.md

 Valid default commit messages: `Issue #123: My commit.` or `NEPT-123: My commit.`

 - Must start with GitHub issue reference or a Jira-like ticket ID.
-- Must have a colon followed by a space after the issue reference
+- Must have a colon followed by a space after the issue reference.
-- Must start with capitol letter and end with a period
+- Must start with capital letter and end with a period.